No One Mourns the Wicked (climb)

-The problem's name, like Defying Gravity, comes from a song in the Broadway musical Wicked.

 History

-The low start of Defying Gravity was a longstanding project within the American bouldering community, and part of Daniel Woods' original vision when he set the route.
+The sit-start to Daniel Woods' famous 2013 graded bouldering route, Defying Gravity, was a longstanding project within the American bouldering community, and part of Woods' original vision.
+The route's name, as with Defying Gravity, comes from a song in the Broadway musical Wicked.

 Coleman began working on the problem after completing the fourth ascent of Defying Gravity on 18 November 2023, following eight sessions.
 He then spent 14 additional sessions on No One Mourns the Wicked, completing it on 3 December 2024.
 The ascent was documented by filmmaker Ben Neilson for Mellow Climbing, with the film released on 1 January 2025.